aarushiramesh/aarushiramesh/README.md

 ### Hi there 👋

+- 🏫 I'm an ECE student at UT Austin
+- 🏎️ I'm currently working on a hardware personal project!
+- ✍🏽 I like to sometimes write in a blog called Rushiblogs
+- 📇 How to reach out to me: aarushiramesh@utexas.edu

+### Thank you and have a great day :)

 <!--
 **aarushiramesh/aarushiramesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.